Diffusion-SDF: Conditional Generative Modeling of Signed Distance Functions

 \subsection{Other Modalities for Conditioning}

 In our method, we formulate shape completion, single-view reconstruction, and reconstruction of real-scanned point clouds as a unified task.
-Essentially, we are learning a distribution over plausible 3D shapes that we can sample from, given a conditioned input.
-The difference between these tasks then is extracting shape features from the inputs such that we can sample their corresponding 3D shape from the distribution.
-Here, we show two additional modalities we can reconstruct: real scanned, noisy point clouds and 2D images.
-For the former, we use the YCB~\cite{ycb} dataset, a collection of point clouds acquired from multi-view RGBD captures.
-The fused multi-view point clouds resemble collection of in-the-wild data for tasks such as robotic grasping.
-Additionally, the point clouds contain noise and are not complete (e.g., the bottom of each object is on a surface and is not captured).
-We use the same architecture as in the previous subsection but train from scratch using YCB data.
+Essentially, we are learning a distribution over 3D shapes that we can sample from, given a condition.
+In \cref{fig:teaser} and \cref{fig:modalities}, we show two additional modalities: real scanned, noisy point clouds and 2D images.
+A sample image for extracting the scanned point cloud is shown for reference, but was not used during training.
+For the former, we train from scratch using the YCB~\cite{ycb} dataset, a collection of point clouds acquired from multi-view RGBD captures.
+The point clouds are noisy and incomplete (e.g., the bottom of each object is on a table and not captured).
 For conditioning on 2D images, we use a pretrained ResNet 18~\cite{resnet} as our encoder $\Upsilon$.
-Our model remains capable of reconstructing plausible outputs for both tasks, shown in \cref{fig:modalities}.
-We provide training details in our supplemental material.